Sahil1786/Petari/README.md

 4. **Design**: If you have design skills, you can contribute by creating or improving the user interface and experience of PETARI.

 5. **Feedback**: Provide feedback on the existing features, suggest new ideas, or share your thoughts on how PETARI can be further improved.

+## Code of Conduct

+Please note that this project is released with a Contributor [Code of Conduct](Code_of_conduct.md).
+By participating in this project you agree to abide by its terms.

 <p align="right">(<a href="#top">back to top</a>)</p>